What's Up with G.C. | Myths & Curious Statements | Landmarked Properties in G.C. | Waterfront Project Area Views

 Planning Board

-The Planning Board considers applications for alterations to existing properties, or plans for new construction and subdivisions.
+The Planning Commission considers applications for alterations to existing properties, or plans for new construction and subdivisions.

 Members